CourtA96/Project_4_Exact_Diagonalization/README.md

 ## Discussion and Conclusion:

 The plots for N=6 show the entanglement increasing up to around 2.5, which is close to the expected value of 3.
-The increase in entanglement should be linear with time, but is  not due to the loss of normalization shown in the plots of Norm vs time.
+However, the decrease in timestep appears to be affecting the time the system takes to achieve maximum entropy, which should not be occurring.
+The increase in entanglement should also be linear with time, but is  not due to the loss of normalization shown in the plots of Norm vs time.
 It is clear from looking at the plots that the linearity increases as the timestep decreases and the norm is better preserved.
 The code in "Evolution and entanglement of a system of N spins.ipynb" includes code to plot the entanglement vs time of N=20 spins until the system become maximally entangled, but it was not run due to time constraints.

 ## Works Cited: